It has three spinoff channels, and one podcast:

 - Mike's favourite is Forza.
 He's also very keen on Dark Souls.

 - Ellen's favourite is frequently presented as being Kingdoms of Amalur: Reckoning.
 It is revealed in one video that there is apparently a protocol banning Ellen from mentioning it simply because she'd take every opportunity she could to gush about it.note She's also very fond of the Assassin's Creed and Tomb Raider games.
+Also, due to her fondness for cats, she is rendered completely insensate by Stray, that included a video of her gushing over the protagonist cat over a hundred times in two hours.

 - James has been mentioned to like EVE Online.
 He's also fond of Football Manager.
 When asked why he likes it, he responds "Because it is good,"Commenter: Give that man a seat on the sofa!